 One of the easiest (and best) ways to get around Croatia is by car, and this is also the easiest way to go on a day trip to Zadar, as well.
 Though you certainly do not need a car in the city centre in the least, having your own vehicle can give you the flexibility to leave when you want and not be beholden to bus timetables.

 The drive from Split to Zadar takes about an hour and forty-five minutes to two hours.
 You also can make some stops along the way, including in charming Trogir, historic Šibenik or the gorgeous Krka National Park!

-If you want to rent a car while you’re visiting Croatia, we suggest booking through RentalCars.com, which aggregates all of the best prices across all major car hire companies to ensure that you get the best deal on your rental.
+If you want to rent a car while you’re visiting Croatia, we suggest booking through RentalCars.com, which aggregates prices across many major car hire companies to ensure that you get a great deal on your rental.

 It can also be worth taking out a third-party excess insurance policy through iCarHireInsurance to ensure you’re covered for any damage that may happen to the vehicle and avoid any of the high insurance fees if you buy directly through the rental company.

 Split to Zadar by Tour

 If you would rather do a guided day trip from Split to Zadar, there are not too many options for affordable group tours.
 However, if your Croatia travel budget allows for it, this private tour from Split to Zadar could be a good option for you.